- About Us

-- When leaving rooms, turn off and unplug electric devices
+- When leaving rooms, turn off and unplug electrical devices.

-- If it is safe try to use public transportation or walk instead of using a private taxi.
+- If it is safe, use public transportation or walk instead of using a private taxi.

 - Support local artisans and craftsmen but never purchase souvenirs that look like they could be manufactured from endangered species.

-- Purchase local produces and eat local specialties which support farmers.
+- Purchase local produce and eat local specialties which support farmers.